BinomialLLC/basis_universal/README.md

 The encoder uses [lodepng](https://lodev.org/lodepng/) for loading and saving PNG images, which is Copyright (c) 2005-2019 Lode Vandevenne.
 It uses the zlib license.

 The encoder uses [tcuAstcUtil.cpp](https://chromium.googlesource.com/external/deqp/+/refs/heads/master/framework/common/tcuAstcUtil.cpp), from the [Android drawElements Quality Program (deqp) Testing Suite](https://source.android.com/devices/graphics/deqp-testing), for unpacking the transcoder's ASTC output for testing/validation purposes.
 This code is Copyright 2016 The Android Open Source Project, and uses the Apache 2.0 license.
+We have modified the code so it has no external dependencies, and disabled HDR support.

 ### Release notes